 With some variations, you can focus on a training program adapted to weight loss, with for example Sweatbox which, as the name suggests, will make you sweat!

-All in all, boxing will help you get in shape: between warming up, stretching, free fighting or training on punch bags, your body is quickly subjected to intense activity!
+More than helping you shed unwanted pounds, boxing will help you get in shape: between warming up, stretching, free fighting or training on punch bags, your body is quickly subjected to intense activity!